Keyang/notebox/README.md

 Note box is a sqlite3 based database application which allows people create / search notes under command line.
 It has following features:

+* Completely Offline.
 * Any data acceptable including binary or files
 * Password protection: AES256 encryption
 * No overhead.
 Just drop in notes
 * pipe in and pipe out
 * Note search / full text search / tag based search
+* Single db file. easy to backup and migrate.

 ## Installation
 ```